The Ultimate Wealth Filter

 The Price of the Canopy

-If you survive the zoning and the soil tests, you finally realize that living under this gorgeous canopy of old-growth trees comes with a steep logistical penalty.
+If you survive the zoning and the soil tests, you finally realize that living under this canopy of old-growth trees comes with a steep carrying cost.

 There are no municipal natural gas lines running through these woods.
-Heating a historic New England colonial through a bitter February requires a massive, buried propane tank or regular deliveries of heating oil.
+Heating a historic colonial through a bitter February requires a massive buried propane tank or regular deliveries of heating oil.

 Furthermore, Connecticut consistently ranks among the top three most expensive states in the nation for electricity.
-When heavy winter ice storms or summer squalls hit, those beautiful trees take the power lines down with them.
-A standby whole-home generator isn't a luxury up here; it's a mandatory survival mechanism.
-Between Eversource delivery rates and the sheer volume of fuel required to keep a house lit and warm, your energy carrying costs can easily rival a secondary mortgage.
+When heavy winter ice storms hit, those beautiful trees take the power lines down with them.
+A standby whole-home generator isn't a luxury up here; it's mandatory.
+Between Eversource delivery rates and the fuel required to keep a house lit and warm, your energy carrying costs can easily rival a secondary mortgage.

 The Ideological Frankenstein

-Instead, Sherman operates on a bizarre, bespoke ideology—a Frankenstein mix of conservative, liberal, Republican, and progressive values, applied only when it suits the town's old-world aesthetic and property values.
+Instead, Sherman operates on a highly customized ideology—a mix of conservative, liberal, Republican, and progressive values, applied only when it suits the town's old-world aesthetic and property values.

-The town weaponizes liberal conservation laws, but only to limit new construction, not to actually protect the lake.
-It votes for progressive school funding, but uses it as a wealth filter to preserve a conservative, homogeneous demographic.
-It outwardly projects modern democratic values, yet it relies on draconian, exclusionary zoning to ensure there is no low-income housing and no commercial job center.
-It is a town that uses every political tool available to remain fiercely, unapologetically stuck in the 1950s.
+The town uses liberal conservation laws to limit new construction, not to actually protect the lake.
+It votes for progressive school funding, but uses it to preserve a homogeneous demographic.
+It outwardly projects modern democratic values, yet it relies on exclusionary zoning to ensure there is no low-income housing and no commercial job center.
+It is a town whose administrative contradictions keep it unapologetically stuck in the 1950s.

 Sherman Fall Season is a Kaleidoscope